ponyta/ponyta.github.io/about.md

 I enjoy reading, playing with my cat, walks with my girlfriend Allison, and cooking.

-I currently work at Google in San Francisco.
+I currently work at [Google](https://www.google.com) in San Francisco.

 ### Past Work

-I went to the [Recurse Center](https://www.recurse.com) in Brooklyn, where I studied functional programming and read SICP!
+I went to the [Recurse Center](https://www.recurse.com) in Brooklyn, where I studied functional programming and read SICP.

 I used to work at [BiblioCommons](https://www.bibliocommons.com/) as a backend engineer.